-1.5 This Safety Guide applies primarily to new land based stationary nuclear power plants with water cooled reactors, designed for electricity generation or for other heat production
+1.5 This Safety Guide applies primarily to new land based stationary nuclear power plants with water cooled reactors designed for electricity generation or for other heat production

-1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1, IAEA, Vienna (2012).
+&lt;sup>1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Power Plants: Design, IAEA Safety Standards Series No. SSR-2/1, IAEA, Vienna (2012).

-2 An 'early radioactive release' in this context is a radioactive release for which off-site protective actions would be necessary but would be unlikely to be fully effective in due time.
-A 'large radioactive release' is a radioactive release for which off-site protective actions that are limited in terms of lengths of time and areas of application would be insufficient for the protection of people and of the environment [1, 2].
+&lt;sup>2 An 'early radioactive release' in this context is a release of radioactive releasematerial for which off-site protective actions would beare necessary but would beare unlikely to be fully effective in due time.
+A 'large radioactive release' is a release of radioactive releasematerial for which off-site protective actions that are limited in terms of lengths of timetimes and areas of application would beare insufficient for the protection of protecting people and of the environment [1, 2].